 Explain why you are going to SharePoint

-I have done a lot of end user training as part of my consulting in SharePoint and one thing I learned, they don’t necessarily see why they are going to SharePoint.
+I have done a lot of end user training as part of my consulting in SharePoint and one thing I learned, they don’t necessarily see why they are going from Shared drive to SharePoint.

 “IT decided we are going to use another program…they do this every couple of years”